Catallactic/catallactic-site/docs/whitepaper.md

 #### 8.6.1.
 Determining Total Supply

 The **Total Supply** is determined by the CryptoCommodity issuer.
-The Ttoal Supply is fixed for the Value Capture Stage which allows the Cryptccommodity to behave as a deflationary token.
+The Total Supply is fixed for the Value Capture Stage which allows the CryptoCommodity to behave as a deflationary token.

 <br/>
 <LineEstimateTotalSupplyChart/>